chec/example-store-boilerplate/README.md

 This will start a local server running on http://localhost:8080, which you can use to test it out.

+## How it works

+This store has a couple of basic HTML pages (see `public/index.html` for example) which load up some JavaScript and CSS.
+From here we use a series of JavaScript functions (see `src/js/store.js`) to communicate with the [Commerce.js SDK](https://github.com/chec/commerce.js) and render products and cart information on the page.

+These calls are often wrapped in jQuery AJAX requests, and the results are passed through [Handlebars](https://handlebarsjs.com/) templates in order to keep the dynamic requests templated for the examples.

+Here are the libraries and tools we use in this example:

+* CSS: Bootstrap, with some custom SCSS
+* JavaScript: vanilla/ES6, compiled with Laravel Mix
+* Markup: Standard HTML, with dynamic templates using Handlebars
+* Build: Node.js with Yarn (or NPM)

+Everything you see in this repository as an example of how you could use Commerce.js in your own project.
+You are of course free to modify the code in this repository as you please.
+Commerce.js can be implemented into any frontend framework.
+For more information, see [the Commerce.js documentation](https://commercejs.com/docs).

 ## Issues

 If you find any problems with this example store, please feel free to raise an issue on